 - Scroll down and click Save Changes to save settings

-This will disable commenting on all the new content that will be posting.
-If you already have a site where comments were allowed, then you will need to disable commenting on each of those existing posts separately.
+This will disable the support for comments on all the new content that you will be posting.
+If you already have a site where comments were allowed, then you will need to disable commenting on each of those existing posts separately or individually.

 - Go into Edit mode for the post that you want to change the option